-The reason for that is most ads simply sell one or two table stake components.
+The reason for this is most ads sell one or two table stake components.
 Worst of all, they are missing what a musician is really seeking: to fall in love with their instrument.

 But in what way does this impact the buyer?
 It’s more of a glamour shot for Setzer.

-While we get a slight sense of the manufacturing element of the Reverend guitar, we still don’t know the type of guitarist that plays a Reverend nor what would drive them to choose a Reverend as their musical soulmate.
+While we get a slight sense of the manufacturing element of the Reverend guitar, we still don’t know the type of guitarist who plays a Reverend nor what would drive them to choose a Reverend as their musical soulmate.

 To steal market share, guitar branding must focus on what resonates most with buyers.

-Right now, everyone is selling a portion of what they should, but foolishly, hardly anyone is doing what’s right: selling to the emotional wants and desires of the musician.
+Right now, everyone is selling a portion of what they should, but foolishly, hardly anyone is doing what’s right: selling to the emotional triggers of the musician.